rust-lang/book/src/ch15-06-reference-cycles.md

 We’re using another variation of the `List` definition from Listing 15-5.
-The second element in the `Cons` variant is now `RefCell<Rc<List>>`, meaning that instead of having the ability to modify the `i32` value as we did in Listing 15-24, we want to modify which `List` value a `Cons` variant is pointing to.
+The second element in the `Cons` variant is now `RefCell<Rc<List>>`, meaning that instead of having the ability to modify the `i32` value as we did in Listing 15-24, we want to modify the `List` value a `Cons` variant is pointing to.
 We’re also adding a `tail` method to make it convenient for us to access the second item if we have a `Cons` variant.